MattiJH/sandbox-project/README.md

 2. Create a feature branch
 3. Add tests for new features
 4. Ensure all tests pass
-5. Add appropriate documentation
-6. Create a Pull Request
+5. Create a Pull Request

 ## License